KSQL

 KSQL (99.1 MHz, "Qué Buena 98.9 y 99.1") is a Spanish language radio station in Santa Cruz, California.
 The station simulcasts the signal of KSOL (98.9 MHz) in San Francisco.
-KSOL and KSQL program a format consisting of Regional Mexican music and some comedy talk shows.
-Both stations are owned by TelevisaUnivision.
+KSOL and KSQL program a format consisting of regional Mexican music and some comedy talk shows.
+Both stations are owned by TelevisaUnivision USA.
 The radio studios and offices are in the Financial District of San Francisco.
 The KSQL transmitter is in Loma Prieta.

 There are two booster stations for KSOL: KSOL-FM2 in Sausalito since 1992, and KSOL-FM3 in Pleasanton since 1997.

 History

-KSQL was originally built in 1962 as KSCO-FM, owned by the Santa Cruz Sentinel newspaper.
+KSQL was originally built in 1962, as KSCO-FM, owned by the Santa Cruz Sentinel newspaper.
 Due to close-spacing of 99.1 to San Francisco's 98.9, interference between the stations had been a longtime problem.
 When Viacom bought 98.9 in San Francisco, they also bought KSCO-FM 99.1 and began simulcasting the stations.
 They also began using similar callsigns.

 The 98.9 MHz frequency in San Francisco is the third station to use the callsign KSOL.
 The first was the AM rhythm and blues station at 1450 kHz (the current KEST).
 The second was a popular soul music station at 107.7 MHz (now known as KSAN).
 The current KSOL is unrelated to the previous two stations.